Opinion | Sinema’s attack on Biden’s tax plan may be great news for the 1 percent

-The Arizona Democrat reportedly opposes raising corporate tax rates and high end income taxes, a major hurdle as Democrats negotiate a deal on Biden’s multi-trillion-dollar social policy bill.
+The Arizona Democrat reportedly opposes raising corporate tax rates and high-end income taxes, a major hurdle as Democrats negotiate a deal on Biden’s multitrillion-dollar social policy bill.
 How bad is this?

 It’s pretty bad.
 In addition to offsetting the plan’s spending on health care, education, child care and other important public goods, these reforms are critical to rebalancing our badly out-of-whack political economy.
 That in turn is needed to restore a sense that liberal democracy can deliver amid rising illiberalism and authoritarianism.

 In response, Democrats are eyeing other ways to tax corporations and the rich.
-They include beefed up IRS enforcement against wealthy tax cheats, joining a global minimum tax deal that would capture revenues from profit-shifting multinationals, and taxes on corporate stock buybacks and on billionaires’ wealth.
+They include beefed-up IRS enforcement against wealthy tax cheats, joining a global minimum tax deal that would capture revenue from profit-shifting multinationals, and taxes on corporate stock buybacks and on billionaires’ wealth.

 Let’s be clear: Those will do a lot of good.
 But a failure to raise corporate and high-end income rates would fritter away a chance to make major strides toward a fairer economy.